Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 This section documents the implementation of centralised DHCP services for the enterprise lab.
 A Windows Server 2008 R2 DHCP server was deployed in the HQ server VLAN to provide addressing for the Admin, Engineering, and Sales networks across the topology.

+This lab builds on a previously secured Layer 2 environment (V1), where DHCP Snooping and Dynamic ARP Inspection (DAI) were already implemented.
+Introducing DHCP services in V2 required careful integration to avoid breaking existing security controls.

 ---

 ## Objective